aserto-dev/aserto-node/README.md

 #### packageName argument

-By default, `is` will follow the same heuristic behavior as `jwtAuthz` - it will infer the packge name from the policy name, HTTP method, and route path.
+By default, `is` will follow the same heuristic behavior as `jwtAuthz` - it will infer the package name from the policy name, HTTP method, and route path.
 If provided, the `packageName` argument will override this and specify a policy package to use.

 By convention, Aserto Rego policies are named in the form `policyRoot.METHOD.path`.
 Following the node.js idiom, you can also pass it in as `policyRoot/METHOD/path`, and the path can contain the Express parameter syntax.